fastlane/docs/docs/index.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://github.com/fastlane/fastlane/blob/master/LICENSE){: .badge }
 [![Gem](https://img.shields.io/gem/v/fastlane.svg?style=flat)](http://rubygems.org/gems/fastlane){: .badge }

-_fastlane_ is **the** tool to release your iOS and Android app 🚀 It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.
+_fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps. 🚀 It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.

 You can start by creating a `Fastfile` file in your repository, here’s one that defines your beta or App Store release process: